<<< Start >>>

 <<< End >>>

-As a diver, I am passionate about the unique ecosystem and the biodiversity that our ocean offers—I’ve also seen firsthand the impact of plastic waste in the ocean and how it is affecting the health of species all over the world.
+As a diver, I’m passionate about the unique ecosystem and biodiversity that our ocean offers—I’ve also seen firsthand the impact of plastic waste and how it is affecting the health of species all over the world.

-The Accenture Development Partnerships Ocean Conservancy project presented an opportunity to work on solutions that can reduce ocean plastic, particularly targeted at the areas where the problem is more acute, notably Southeast Asia.
+The Accenture Development Partnerships Ocean Conservancy project presented an opportunity for me to work on solutions that can reduce ocean plastic, targeted at the areas where the problem is more acute, like Southeast Asia.